What causes low engagement, most effective engagement boosters, and 3 steps to find your ideal user engagement strategy fix

 User engagement is one of the most crucial app-health metrics.
 It can instantly tell you if your product is enabling users to find some level of value, and can help counter churn and help retention while you test and iterate for conversions.

 On the other hand, if your product has low engagement early on, it’ll have a knock-on effect on all your other metrics and can be a clear indication that something needs to improve.
+See how to use analytics for better app user engagement.

 In this post, we look at the fastest and most logical way to analyse a decrease in engagement and ask how to investigate the best solution to turn that around by fixing and fine-tuning your user engagement strategy.